kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 This release will not support

-* load restrictions check
 * KRM functions
 * absolute paths
-* `target` kustomization with reference cycles
-* any verification in the form of `--no-verification` flag or automatically running `kustomize build` at the end of localization
+* any verification in the form of the `--no-verify` flag or automatically running `kustomize build` at the end of localization

 The entire command will be new in the alpha release, and so will not require an alpha flag.
-The command will not be available in `kubectl kustomize` either as kubectl only has `kustomize build` builtin.
+The command will not be available in `kubectl kustomize` either, as kubectl only has `kustomize build` builtin.
+Instead, upon execution, the command will print a warning message, which declares its alpha status and includes instructions on how users can provide feedback.

 ### Beta/GA